replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/memory.md

     - memory: {}
 ```

-### Included resources
+### Included Resources

-Result of the memory collector will be stored in the `host-collectors/system` directory of the support bundle.
+The results of the `memory` collector are stored in the `host-collectors/system` directory of the support bundle.

 #### `memory.json`